puzzle/skills/README.md

 ## Front-End

-Das Front-End ist umgesetzt mit EmberJS.
+The Front-End is built with EmberJS.

-see frontend/README.md
+See frontend/README.md